gunesnt/basic-dashboard/README.md

 # BASIC DASHBOARD

-Hello, I just started that project with `create-react-app`.
+I just started that project with `create-react-app`.
 Also, I decided to use the Material UI for ui implementation.
 I fixed the global state issue with `Context API` and `useState` hybrid way.
 This was most challenging part to me.
 Because, I wanted to solve it with `Hooks` instead of `Redux`.
 I tried to use the theme system of the Material UI.

 ## Explaining How To Do This